 The fields described in the following are available when building filters.

-Note: Fields available for selection are determined by the context in which you configure the filter.
+Note: Fields available for selection depends on the context in which you configure the filter.
 For example, the chart source or a rule’s action determine the record type passed into the condition.

 |_id||The ID of the database record.|